-With the 5km travel restrictions now lifted, many people will be making a beeline straight for the coast.
-Below are a few sea swimming essentials that might come in handy if you decide on finally taking the plunge.
+Sea swimming essentials that might come in handy if you decide on finally taking the plunge.

 Not quite sure what one might need for their first sea swim?
 Here are a few essentials I’ve found to make the experience as enjoyable as possible.

-Naturally a good swimsuit is number one on the list… unless you plan on frequenting The Vico and going in completely starkers that is.
+Naturally, a good swimsuit is number one on the list… unless you plan on frequenting The Vico and going in completely starkers that is.
 In which case, more power to you.
-If you’d rather a bit of a material barrier between you and the sea, investing in a long-sleeved swimsuit should be of top priority
+If you’d rather a bit of a material barrier between you and the sea, investing in a long-sleeved swimsuit should be of top priority.

-Granted, you may not think that they look very cool, but swim socks are an absolute game changer.
+Granted, you may not think that they look very cool, but swim socks are an absolute game-changer.
 Hard to say if it’s a placebo or not, but having your feet covered really does make you feel warmer.
 Happy feet = happy humans.

 The topic of much conversation in South County Dublin, dryrobes have become a somewhat disputed addition to the sea swimming essentials list.
-Dubbing them “fancy fleeces”, an article published in The Guardian last year seemed to suggest that the new must-have accessory caused a bit of tension between old-timers and newly-initiated sea swimmers.
+Dubbing them “fancy fleeces”, an article published in The Guardian two years ago seemed to suggest that the new must-have accessory caused a bit of tension between old-timers and newly-initiated sea swimmers.
 While I won’t weigh in on that debate, I will say this – as someone who is eternally cold, the thought of stepping out of the water into what is essentially a wearable sleeping bag appeals to me endlessly.

 The post-swim treats are as key to the experience as the actual attire.
 A little bit of forward planning will enable you to pull together a few bits to ensure your cold hands have something warm to wrap themselves around once you emerge from the sea.
 Pack a flask of tea/coffee/hot chocolate, pick up some pastries en route, et voilà – you have yourself a pretty great picnic.